The Quiet Luxury

 Wellness has been aestheticized into irrelevance.
 Biohacking has been reduced to glowing devices that measure stress while quietly increasing it.

-Quiet Luxury corrects this.
+The Quiet Luxury corrects this.

 The Biological Field of the Home